cve-search/git-vuln-finder/README.md

 $ pytest
 ~~~

+# Warning

+git-vuln-finder is an automatic tool that detects potential vulnerabilities in commit messages based on specific keywords.
+If you intend to use the discovered vulnerability information, such as CVEs registration, please review the discovered vulnerabilities with the authors of the software before proceeding.

 # License and author(s)

 This software is free software and licensed under the AGPL version 3.

-Copyright (c) 2019-2021 Alexandre Dulaunoy - https://github.com/adulau/
+Copyright (c) 2019-2023 Alexandre Dulaunoy - https://github.com/adulau/
-Copyright (c) 2019-2021 All contributors to the project
+Copyright (c) 2019-2023 All contributors to the project

 # Acknowledgment